Argentine identity card: History

 Since 2012, the Argentine Identity card was only in a card format.

 Before the introduction of the DNI in 1968, women had a Libreta cívica ("civic booklet"); men a Libreta de enrolamiento ("(military) enrollment booklet").

+The identity card was instituted by the Argentine military regime, making the Ley de Identificación, Registro y Clasificación del Potencial Humano Nacional.

+This Law stablishes the creation of RENAPER in order to register all the residents of the country and the obbligation of identification of the identity cards.

 For many years, the DNI was issued as a small green booklet (called libreta).
 In 2009, the DNI was revamped and digitalized; and booklets (now blue) were issued along with an identity card simultaneously.

 Since 2012, DNIs are issued only in card format.
 The new DNI card is required to obtain the new biometric Argentine passport.
-Foreigners can get it at “RadEx” system but "extranjero" (foreigner) is printed on the back side.
+Foreigners can get it at "RadEx" system but "extranjero" (foreigner) is printed on the back side.
 Argentines can get a libro de matrícula, which is only for citizens, in consulates.

+Example of "DNI Cero Año" handwritten, issued to María Victoria Villareal specimen.

+On Resolución 837/98, it was put the design of the idenitity cards in booklet format and its features on the Annexes.

+Later, on the Resolución 331/2003, the identity cards would have lasser technology.

+On the Decreto 1501/2009, it was approved the use of digital techlogies to make the DNI more robust and safer.
+This is separate to the Digital Argentine identity card, used miArgentina application.

+On the same year, before the approval of the law that made just-in-card, the booklet format had also a redesign to make it similar.

+By the Resolución 3020/2014, the Digital DNI (either Card or Booklet) would be the only valid identity cards for daily use.
+Except for people over 75 years old, who can still in possession of a Civic or enrolment booklet or older handwritten versions of the card.

 In 2020, the DNI card was restyled to show the new bicontinental official map of Argentina.

 On 20 July 2021, President Alberto Fernández signed a decree (Decreto 476/2021) mandating the RENAPER to allow a third gender option on all DNI cards and passports, marked as an "X".
 The measure applies to non-citizen permanent residents who possess Argentine identity cards as well.
 In compliance with the 2012 Gender Identity Law, this made Argentina the first country in South America to legally recognize non-binary gender on all official documentation, freely and upon the person's request.